ostroproject/ostro-os/doc/howtos/building-images.rst

 =============

 #.
 If your development system is behind a firewall, verify that your proxy settings are configured
-   to allow access to    the internet for http, https, ftp, and git resources needed by the Yocto Project build tools, as  explained in `Yocto Project Quick Start: Building Images`_ and with more details in `Yocto Project: Working Behind a Network Proxy`_
+   to allow access to the internet for HTTP, HTTPS, FTP, and Git resources needed by the Yocto Project build tools, as  explained in `Yocto Project Quick Start: Building Images`_ and with more details in `Yocto Project: Working Behind a Network Proxy`_